 "Enjoy the Western Sierra Scenery including Pine Flat Lake & Bass Lake"

-Bass Lake - Power House Double Century is getting a course "refresh" for 2017.
+Bass Lake - Power House Double Century received a course "refresh" in 2017.
 We made some modifications to the route for the following reasons:

 - Improve rider SAFETY